-In its opinion of 2012, the EFSA identifies human exposure to mineral oil hydrocarbons from different sources between 0.03 and 0.3 mg MOH / kg body weight; in children the recording is higher.
-It is assumed that about 20% of this intake is from MOAH [2].

-Saturated hydrocarbons may accumulate in human fatty tissues.
-MOSH with a carbon chain up to C45 was detected and quantified in rats' organs (liver, spleen).
-MOSH with a carbon chain below C16 does not accumulate in the human body [2, 16].
+In its Opinion of 2012, the EFSA estimates the exposure of humans to mineral oil hydrocarbons from various sources to be between 0.03 and 0.3 mg MOH/kg body weight with a higher exposure in children.
+It is assumed that approximately 20% of this exposure is MOAH [2].
+Saturated hydrocarbons may accumulate on human fatty tissues.
+MOSH up to C{45} was detected and quantified in rats' organs (liver, spleen).
+MOSH with a carbon chain below C{16} does not accumulate in the human body [2, 16].

-The Federal Institute for Risk Assessment (BfR) has defined a value of 12 mg/kg food for MOSH with a carbon chain length of C{10} to C{16} as a reference value for a tolerable migration from papers, cartons or cardboards made with recycled fibres.
+Thus the Federal Institute for Risk Assessment (BfR) has defined a value of 12 mg/kg food for MOSH with a carbon chain length of C{10} to C{16} as a reference value for a tolerable migration from papers, cartons or cardboards made with recycled fibres.
 For a chain length of $>C{16}$ to C{20} , a tolerable migration level of 4 mg/kg food was established [17, 18].